 The Compounding Nature of Complex Cases

 Spending another minute helping these outlier customers doesn't add just one more minute to the expected time - it actually increases the likelihood of needing even more time.
-It's as if these interactions have their own gravity, pulling in more and more resources the longer they persist.
+It's as if these transactions have their own gravity, pulling in more and more resources the longer they persist.

 To illustrate this, imagine you're untangling a ball of yarn.
 At first, you make quick progress, easily loosening the outer layers.
 But as you continue, you find that each strand you pull affects multiple others, creating new knots even as you work to undo existing ones.
 The deeper you go, the more complex the problem becomes, and the more time each subsequent action requires.